Identification

 Wash with plenty of soap and water.
 Remove contaminated clothing and shoes.
 Wash contaminated clothing thoroughly with water before removing it, or wear gloves.
 Continue to rinse for at least 10 minutes.
 Get medical attention.
 In the event of any complaints or symptoms, avoid further exposure.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.

-May cause an allergic skin reaction.
-Adverse symptoms may include the following: irritation redness.
+Symptoms: irritation, redness, May cause an allergic skin reaction.

 Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
 Check for and remove any contact lenses.
 Continue to rinse for at least 10 minutes.
 Get medical attention.